-To use a database source, you can either specify the database type using the --dbtype DBTYPE option, or you can prefix the table name with DBTYPE:.
+To use a database source, you can either specify the database type using the --dbtype DBTYPE option, or you can prefix the table name with an appropriate DBTYPE: (one of the supported kinds of database server, such as postgres).

 You can provide default values for all of the other database options in a database connection file . tdda\db\conn\DBTYPE, in your home directory.